knix-microfunctions/knix/README.md

 # Hosted Service

-Nokia Bell Labs provides a hosted service for hands-on experimentation with the **KNIX MicroFunctions** platform.
-Please find more details at [https://bell-labs.com/knix](https://bell-labs.com/knix).
+More info on hosted services for hands-on experimentation with the **KNIX MicroFunctions** platform can be found at: [https://knix.io](https://knix.io).

 # Getting Involved